 Advantages and disadvantages

-- Regarding the absence of this energy source during the night, they also point out that the maximum peak of electricity consumption is actually reached during the day, that is, during the maximum production of solar energy.
+- Regarding the absence of this energy source at night, they also point out that the maximum peak of electrical consumption is actually reached during the day, that is, during the maximum production of solar energy.